selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Natural desires are easy to satisfy.
 After the natural limit, there is no end to desire and greed.

+Sleep, sun, water, exercise, friends, ...

+The best things are easy to get.

 Nothing in excess.

 ## Thoughts affect feelings

 The eyes don’t see, they transmit light, and the brain sees.

-Similarly, external things do not create feelings.

-The brain interprets external input and creates a feeling.
+Similarly, external input doesn't create feelings.
+The brain interprets it and creates a feeling.

 When the interpretation changes, feelings also change.

 > "Very little is needed to make a happy life;
 > it is all within yourself, in your way of thinking"

 ## Social animals

 ![](/static/img/boy-and-cat.jpeg)

-A good life comes with good social relationships
+A good life comes with good social relationships.

+Empathy is a choice, kindness is a choice

 Communication can both ruin and heal. [[communicate-well]]

-Empathy leads to kindness and peace

-Truth has many faces, judge less, accept more

 ## The Past and The Future